cboozb/aspnet/Samples/WebApi/NamespaceControllerSelector/ReadMe.txt

 It tries to match this variable with the last segement of the controller's namespace.
 For example, if the namespace is "MyApplication.V1", it tries to match "V1" (case-insensitive).

+When you run the console application, it sends an HTTP request to the "v1" URI and another to the "v2" URI, and displays the results.